Cannedfood/WonkyWidgets/Readme.md

 		- High quality scaling
 	- Also can be used to create a software-only Canvas implementation
 - (Implement scripting?
 Probably lua?)
+- Look forward to the C++ 2D graphics TS

 #### Performance & Backend
 - Make a Widgets smaller (as of writing a widget is 160 bytes large with clang, tendency growing)